RobertAKARobin/util/util/spec/README.md

 -	TODO2: Can log from within args
 -	TODO2: Shuffle
 -	TODO2: Catch errors?
--	TODO2: Print as you go
+-	TODO2: Print results as you go
 -	TODO2: Make `suite()` support no options
 -	TODO2: Suppress iteration details; assertions should not count toward total if in suppressed iteration (but failures should still override status)
 -	TODO2: Add examples with more complex assertionhelper names